peterson-perez/Angular-http/README.md

 # CursoAngular2

-This project i'm going to make a angular crud using hhtp requests
+In this project i'm going to make a angular crud using hhtp requests

 ## Development server